Can Diabetics Eat Barley? A Complete Guide to This Nutrient-Packed Grain

 5. Packed with Nutrients

-Barley isn’t just about fiber.
-It’s also rich in:
+This grain isn’t just packed with fiber.
+It’s also loaded with:

 • Magnesium: Essential for glucose metabolism.